Higher-Order Fun

 - The

-names are derived from the contents of the address and decrement parts of a register (features of the IBM 704) used to represent a cons cell. - NIL is
+carandcdrnames are derived from the contents of the address and decrement parts of a register (features of the IBM 704) used to represent a cons cell. - NIL is

-. - S-expressions are the parenthetically-inclined notation you know from Racket.
+null. - S-expressions are the parenthetically-inclined notation you know from Racket.
 McCarthy adds commas where Racket uses only spaces.

 - M-expressions are an alternative notation of Lisp programs where parentheses are replaced by brackets, the operator/function occurs outside the brackets, and arguments are separated by semicolons.
 For example, Racket

-. - The public push-down list is the call stack, as footnote 8 indicates.
+(cons 8 null)would be written as the M-expressioncons[8; NIL]. - The public push-down list is the call stack, as footnote 8 indicates.
 SAVE is push, UNSAVE is pop.

 Questions